chrishayuk/next-node/README.md

 ```

 ## Visualizing a Maze
-I've include some simple tools to be able to visualize maze inference test files and training files
+I've include some simple tools to be able to visualize maze inference test files

 if you want to visualize a random maze: